mwort/swimpy/docs/usage.rst

         return 'ignored'

 2) Classes (i.e. plugins) will be instantiated on load with the project as the only argument.
-Their names will be lower-cased (according to PEP8).
 E.g.:

    .. code-block:: python

     # in settings.py
-    class MyPlugin:
+    class myplugin:
         def __init__(self, project):
             self.project = project
         def hello(self):